How One Student Built the SF Effect in Madison

 Then it ended.
 And here's the part I'm still thinking about.

 For 9 days, something happened that I couldn't have created on my own.
 The morning routines, the mutual accountability, the contagious momentum, worked.
 But on day 10, the cohort dispersed.
 Soon, people went back to their lives.
 The energy faded the way it always does after intense experiences.
-How could I keep that action oriented energy alive?
+I got to thinking...how could I keep that action oriented energy alive?

 That's the question I'm trying to answer with Priority.